callumhackett/obsidian_polka_theme/README.md

 As well as modifying your workspace, Polka has color adaptations for Obsidian's user interface and the whole suite of core plugins.
 Additionally, though code syntax colors use the built-in color scheme, the hues have been refined.

-Special attention has also been given to the following community plugins:
+Special attention has been given to the following community plugins (many others will fit in without issue):

 - [Calendar](https://github.com/liamcain/obsidian-calendar-plugin)
 - [Dictionary](https://github.com/phibr0/obsidian-dictionary)